jackdomleo7/Checka11y.css/CONTRIBUTING.md

 ## Pull Request Process

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.

+**If changes were made in the `npm/` directory:**

-2. Update the [features.md](./features.md) and the [test/index.html](./test/index.html) with details of changes to the stylesheet and new a11y checks.
+2.1.
+Update the [features.md](./npm/features.md) and the [test/index.html](./npm/test/index.html) with details of changes to the stylesheet and new a11y checks.
-3. Optionally, add your name, email address and GitHub profile URL to the `contributors` section in `package.json` in the format of `"Name <email@example.com> (https://github.com/username)"`.
+2.2.
+Optionally, add your name, email address and GitHub profile URL to the `contributors` section in `package.json` in the format of `"Name <email@example.com> (https://github.com/username)"`.
 All fields are optional, so if you don't want to include your email, you can leave it out, for example `"Name (https://github.com/username)`.

+**If changes were made in the `browser-extension/` directory:**

+3.1.
+Ensure the browser first works on Chrome, Edge and Firefox

 4. A collaborator will merge the Pull Request in once the Pull Request has been approved by a collaborator and no further modifications are needed.

 ## Code of Conduct